 Orange/Brown = Submission has been reviewed and IRB has asked the researcher to make some revisions

-Grey = The study is closed OR a submission that has been abandoned OR a submission that was previously approved and has been superceded by a submission more recently approved
+Grey = The study is closed OR a submission that has been abandoned OR a submission that was previously approved and has been superseded by a submission more recently approved

 A: Starting Sept.
 1, 2022, all new studies (except for secondary use studies which only require the Kuali application) are required to use the master protocol if one exists (e.g. from an industry sponsor, cooperative group, etc.).
 Otherwise, you must use one of the three new protocol templates that are available on OIA's forms page.
 Additionally, all new UCSD/RCHSD studies requiring an informed consent or assent document will be required to use the new ICF and assent templates, also available on the OIA website at the link provided.